Clinical HEALTH PROFESSIOnS

 • Please email Andrea Bash at basha@mccc.edu for an application packet or with any questions.

-Attention: Registration for classes may close seven (7) days prior to the start date depending on enrollment numbers.
-If you cannot find a class you are looking for, please reach out to the Non-Credit Registration Desk at (609)570-3311 or email ComEd@mccc.edu for further information.
-The Center for Continuing Studies also suggests not purchasing textbooks until seven (7) days prior to the start date of a class to ensure the class is running.
+Please Note: If you have any questions regarding your registration or the status of your class, please reach out to the Non-Credit Registration Desk at (609)570-3311 or email ComEd@mccc.edu for further information.
+The Center for Continuing Studies also suggests not purchasing textbooks until seven (7) days before the start date of a class to ensure the class is running.

 Phlebotomy I